Forsayth, Queensland: Economy

 Forsayth is a service centre for road transport and regional tourism.

 Amenities

 The Forsayth branch of the Queensland Country Women's Association has its QCWA Hall in Fourth Street.

 St Augustine of Canterbury Church is shared by the Anglican and Catholic communities.
 It is on the corner of Third and Fourth Streets.
 It is within the Gulf Savannah Parish of the Roman Catholic Diocese of Cairns.

 Education

 Forsayth State School is a government primary (Early Childhood-6) school for boys and girls at Third Street (18.5897°S 143.6025°E).
 In 2014, the school had an enrolment of 8 students with 2 teachers.
 In 2018, the school had an enrolment of 9 students with 2 teachers and 4 non-teaching staff (2 full-time equivalent).

+There are no nearby secondary schools.
+The alternatives are distance education and boarding school.

 Attractions

 Forsayth is now serviced by a weekly, privately operated, tourist train, The Savannahlander.

+Cobbold Gorge is a 4720 ha nature reserve offering a range of ecotourism experiences.